 Evaluates the expression.
-If a node exists in the tree that cannot be evaluated as a scalar or vector (e.g. Parameter, Variable, StateVector, InputParameter), then None is returned.
-Otherwise the result of the evaluation is given evaluate() evaluate the expression evaluates_to_number()
+If a node exists in the tree that cannot be evaluated as a scalar or vector (e.g. Time, Parameter, Variable, StateVector), then None is returned.
+If there is an InputParameter in the tree then a 1 is returned.
+Otherwise the result of the evaluation is given.